Decoding the challenges of influencer marketing for luxury brands

 “A lot of young people want to be an influencer because they think it is easy, but the reality is that most of them don’t earn enough to live on.
 It’s a very small percentage that earns enough,” comments CurrentBody’s Dorolti.

-As the market grows, brands and agencies are pushing to disrupt convential influencer marketing strategies, drilling ever deeper into the data to achieve results and measurable ROI.
+As the market grows, brands and agencies are pushing to disrupt conventional influencer marketing strategies, drilling ever deeper into the data to achieve results and measurable ROI.
 For Summer’s Joslin, the shift in understanding of how to drive ROI with influencer marketing services has been a key driver of market growth.

 “Agencies have focused a lot more on showing ROI and making brands understand the role it can play in helping to drive everything from awareness through to sales, rather than just being top of the funnel,” comments Joslin.